 History and Background

-British Colonists originally developed the Gardens in 1849 as a “botanic station for agricultural crops”.
+British Colonists developed the Gardens in 1849.
+They became a “botanic station for agricultural crops”.
 Today, they’re part of an international botanic garden network focusing on “biodiversity, education, heritage, research, horticultural, and green innovation“.
-One focus is threatened plant conservation, including cycads and palms.
+One network focus is threatened plant conservation, including cycads and palms.